FUTURES TAKING FLIGHT: Local foundation introduces children in underserved communities to aviation

-It is said that “Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”
+CHESAPEAKE, Va.
+(WAVY) – It is said “Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”
 But what if you never even got the chance to sample it?

 To many, that’s the reality.

 Pete Stavrides is with the Forgotten Heroes Foundation.
-He’s a former US Navy pilot, who along with his collogues, works to introduce children to aviation.
+He’s a former US Navy pilot, who along with his colleagues, works to introduce children to aviation.

 “We’re talking about kids that are 15-16-17 years old, who have never left the surface of the earth.
 We get to take them up on their first flight and they love to be able to look at people’s swimming pools in their backyards.
 It’s a perspective that they’ve never seen before.
 They just come away extremely excited, and enthused.”